 Gwen Meyer has worked in business and IT consulting for over 25 years, across a range of industry sectors, and have held a variety of roles in major change projects in Zimbabwe, Australia, South Africa and the UK.
 She has helped organisations achieve their business goals through transformation – from identifying the current operational model, shaping the future operating model through to delivering the changes in areas requiring innovative, yet practical, solutions.
 Her recent experience has included business process review and improvement, business model development, project methodology and process training and project management for ERP implementations.

-This article was based on an in-depth interview with Gwen.
+This article about process improvement was based on an in-depth interview with Gwen.